 He joined CDF in July 2020and he has been working with project partners to ensure the project attains its needed visibility.
 Before joining CDF Canada, Mac-Beth worked with International NGOs to implement projects around literacy and rural development.

-Rose Nyambi is the Regional Coordinator for the VOICE project at CDF Canada.
+Rose Msosa is the Regional Coordinator for the VOICE project at CDF Canada.
 She supports coordination and implementation of the Volunteer Cooperation Program under the VOICE Project that focuses on the economic empowerment of women and youth in rural communities in Kenya, Malawi, Ethiopia, Ghana, and Senegal.
 She also supports CDF Canada business development through building and maintaining partnerships and finding opportunities within Malawi.
-Joined in May 2021, Ms. Nyambi has been working with CDF Canada on other project partnerships championed by CDF in Malawi.
+Joined in May 2021, Ms. Msosa has been working with CDF Canada on other project partnerships championed by CDF in Malawi.

 Chikondi Eugenio Chapola is a Country Program Officer at CDF Canada.
 He is supporting a volunteer-based project, ‘VOICE for Women and Girls,’ that focuses on the economic empowerment of women and youth in rural communities.
 Joined in August 2021, Mr. Chapola works in collaboration with a local partner, the Malawi Federation of Co-operatives (MAFECO).
 Together, they focus on improving the capacity of cooperatives, promoting gender equality, and empowering the marginalized.